Are your leaders struggling to get results?

-I often see such leaders really struggling.
-Previous to their leadership they had a career marked by excellence, positive feedback and getting ahead faster than their colleagues.
+Previous to their leadership these individuals usually had a career marked by excellence, positive feedback and getting ahead faster than their colleagues.
 Now they are the boss, they are working longer hours, while their results are getting worse.
 Their team is unhappy.
 They don’t know what they don’t know or how to find out.

 It’s not only new leaders than can benefit from Executive Coaching.
 As leaders rise through the organisational hierarchy or move sideways to try other things, they are often requiring different skills, approaches and daily habits.